Davle: Economy

-In 2006 a new sewage and wastewater treatment plant was built near the town.
+In 2006, a new sewage and wastewater treatment plant was built near the town.

+Transport

+Davle is located on the railway line Prague–Čerčany.

 Sights

 The Island of St. Kilian with the remains of the former monastery is an archaeological site.
 There was the Romanesque three-nave basilica of St. John the Baptist from the 12th century and other Romanesque buildings, the foundations of which are still visible today.

 On the bank opposite the island is the Church of Saint Kilian.
 The protected Baroque church complex consists of the church, Chapel of the Holy Sepulchre, bell tower, rectory, Chapel of St. John of Nepomuk, and enclosure walls with gates.
 The church has a Gothic core.
 It was probably built shortly after the monastery was founded.
 It is the only church in the Czech Republic consecrated to Saint Kilian.

 The Chapel of the Visitation of the Virgin Mary in the centre of Davle was built in the neo-Baroque style in 1898.